-Version 1 du 11 septembre 2020
+Version 2 du 22 septembre 2020

 COVID-19 in Africa: What else ?

-Philippe Parola, Souleymane Brah, Abdoulaye Djimde, Nadjet Mouffok, Majida Zahraoui, Ali Ould Mohamed Salem Boukhary, Idir Bitam, Mahamadou Ali Thera, Jean-Bernard Lekana-Douki, Eric Adehossi, Moussa Seydi, Jean-Christophe Lagier, Jaafar Heikel, Didier Raoult, Cheikh Sokhna
+Philippe Parola, Souleymane Brah, Abdoulaye Djimde, Nadjet Mouffok, Majida Zahraoui, Ali Ould Mohamed Salem Boukhary, Idir Bitam, Mahamadou Ali Thera, Jean-Bernard Lekana-Douki, Eric Adehossi, Moussa Seydi, Jean-Christophe Lagier, Jean Akiana, Jaafar Heikel, Didier Raoult, Cheikh Sokhna

-We, being Professors of Infectious diseases or microbiology, MD, PhD, coauthors from Algeria, Morocco, Senegal, Niger, Mali, Mauritania, Gabon, and France, all involved in the COVID 19 pandemic in Africa, would like to comment their article with this PERSPECTIVE to JMII discussing the potential role of the large use of chloroquine derivative with or without azithromycin in many African countries, including ours.
+We, being Professors of Infectious diseases or microbiology, MD, PhD, coauthors from Algeria, Morocco, Senegal, Niger, Mali, Mauritania, Gabon,Republique du Congo and France, all involved in the COVID 19 pandemic in Africa were stunned that both journals missed or misestimated a major issue about COVID-19 treatment in Africa.